AmitKumarDas/amitkumardas.github.io/_posts/2016-09-04-exp-prog-guide-to-learn-js-a-curated-list.md

 - directive does the following:
   - sets certain well understood properties
   - sets task name in a ```clever way```
+- template does the following:
+  - lot of control structures seen in the template
+  - especially the ng-if structures

 #### queries in st2web